tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 that if we think of the 0-RTT flight as a separate message attached to the handshake, then we can tunnel a second first flight in it.

+TODO: The combined ticket approach was first proposed by XXX and YYY.

 {backmatter}